-- Sec.
-1. The executive and judicial power of the Women's Student Government shall be vested in a council, composed of the president of the organization, the president of Abigail Allen Hall (Brick) and seven other members one of whom shall be chosen as an upperclass representative of Theta Theta Chi, Pi Alpha Pi and Sigma Nu, three of whom shall be chosen as representatives of the Brick and one of whom shall be chosen from the town girls. - Sec.
-2. The president of the Women's Student Government shall be a member of the Student Senate. - Sec.
-3. All business transacted in council meetings shall be kept secret unless otherwise ordered by a two-thirds vote of council.
+Sec.
+1. The executive and judicial power of the Women's Student Government shall be vested in a council, composed of the president of the organization, the president of Abigail Allen Hall (Brick) and seven other members one of whom shall be an upperclass representative of Morgan Hall, Pi Alpha Pi, and Sigma Chi Nu.

+Sec.
+2. The president of the Women's Student Government shall be a member of the Student Senate.